borisbaldassari/ai4eu-aura/graphene/README.md

 * The first workflow trains the model with a dedicated training data set to learn seizures detection.
 It takes as input EDF files (ECGs), prepare data files and train the model, then save the trained model.
 * The second workflow takes a different data set, and from the model trained previously predicts seizures on the ECG files.
 ECG files are then imported with the predicted seizure annotations into an InfluxDB database and displayed using Grafana.

+We also provide two different ways to run the containers:
+* Using Eclipse Graphene as a powerful visual editor and orchestrator.
+* Using docker-compose for simple setups.

 ### Model training

 ![AI4EU_AURA_trainer.png](https://files.nuclino.com/files/b909ba0e-eb25-459e-af44-6f2e55a58f1c/AI4EU_AURA_trainer.png)

-The outcome of this workflow is an artefact representing the trained model, that will be re-onboarded into the AIBricks platform to enable further reuse as an easy-to-deploy visual block.
+The outcome of this workflow is an artefact representing the trained model, that will be re-onboarded into the Graphene platform to enable further reuse as an easy-to-deploy visual block.

 ### Prediction